weikinhuang/BeFF/README.md

 That Grunt task will also push the generated html files to your fork's `gh-pages branch`

-### MISC

-Bower - Using the dependencies listed in the current directory's bower.json:

-'git config --global url."https://".insteadOf git://', then 'bower install'

 ### Cutting a Release

 1. `npm version <version number>`